People for Safe Vaccines

 Animal trial data for the COVID-19 experimental vaccines is not available, or limited – we are the guinea pigs.

-Since the Pfizer vaccine was authorised for use in the U.S., there have been many reports of these kinds of reactions associated with inoculation.
+Since the Pfizer vaccine was granted emergency use authorisation in the U.S., there have been many reports of these kinds of reactions associated with inoculation.
 In the U.S. the CDC reported over 3,000 serious health reports in the first 5 days of inoculations for the Pfizer m-RNA vaccine.
 See CDC report on adverse and serious adverse events here.

 This rapidly growing 2.7% was a stark contrast to the data collected during the studies for the Pfizer vaccine which showed negligible serious adverse events following immunisation.
 It appears that Pfizer only monitored 8,183 participants, less than 20% of its trial, for adverse events and only on an active (solicited) basis for 7 days after the 2nd dose, and on a passive (unsolicited) basis for 14 weeks of the 6 month period in the protocol.